anon767/Otter/otter/README.md

 generated for module packs, add them to the `api` target in `Makefile.in`.

-Adding Integration or System Tests to Otter
+Adding integration or system tests to Otter
 ===========================================

 Otter also contains testing framework for integration testing in